Bachelor's in Technology, Information Systems and Analytics (TISA)

 Designed for students with an aptitude for understanding the complexities of information technology, the Information Systems Management major in the Wayne State University Mike Ilitch School of Business emphasizes a managerial approach to information systems.
 The program is offered in a traditional and online modality.

-Information Systems Management (ISM) refers to the use of computer-based systems to gather and analyze complex information about all aspects of a business.
+Technology, information systems and analytics (TISA) refers to the use of computer-based systems to gather and analyze complex information about all aspects of a business.
 This information is used by managers to make business decisions.
-Students specializing in ISM frequently pursue career positions as business analysts, database analysts, ERP specialists, social media specialist, web content manager, and information systems managers.
-The courses offered in the ISM program emphasize hands-on technical application of relevant software and coverage of content for course-related certiﬁcation exams.
+Students specializing in TISA frequently pursue career positions as business analysts, database analysts, ERP specialists, social media specialist, web content manager, and information systems managers.
+The courses offered in the TISA program emphasize hands-on technical application of relevant software and coverage of content for course-related certiﬁcation exams.

 The traditional modality is designed for incoming students who do not currently hold an advanced degree.
 Traditional students have the flexibility of choosing to complete major requirements on campus in Detroit or online.

 The online modality is offered to incoming students with the equivalent associate degree in business; all courses are taught online.